heroku/devcenter-java-web-worker/README.md

 #### Worker Process

-Because the `worker` process is running in a sepatate dyno and is outside an application context, the configuration must be manually wired from `RabbitConfiguration` in `BigOperationWorker`:
+Because the `worker` process is running in a separate dyno and is outside an application context, the configuration must be manually wired from `RabbitConfiguration` in `BigOperationWorker`:

 ```java